1. When is the application deadline?

 In addition to a bar examination, there are character, fitness, and other qualifications for admission to the bar in every U.S. jurisdiction.
 Applicants are encouraged to determine the requirements for any jurisdiction in which they intend to seek admission.
 Addresses for all relevant agencies are available through the National Conference of Bar Examiners.

-Widener Law Commonwealth houses the Central Pennsylvania Law Clinics, offering free legal assistance to approved clients.
-Currently, the clinics serve in the areas of Administrative Law, Consumer Law, Elder Law, and Family Justice.
+Widener Law Commonwealth houses the Central Pennsylvania Law Clinic, offering free legal assistance to approved clients.
+Currently, the clinic serves in the areas of Administrative Law, Consumer Law, Elder Law, and Family Justice.
 Students may also get clinical experience through numerous judicial and governmental internships.

 Students enrolled in Widener Law Commonwealth may take advantage of summer study abroad opportunities.
 The law school offers a program in Madrid, Spain.
 The program is offered in cooperation with the University of New Mexico School of Law.
 With appropriate approval, students may participate in the study abroad program at other ABA approved law schools.